Updates on COVID-19

 Please Note: Android Operating System requires that a user accepts the location permission in order to enable access to the Bluetooth wireless interface.
 This is standard, and the reason why is that when you install the application on Android, we require that you also accept the location permission.
 Otherwise, Bluetooth simply won't function.
 As the app evolves, we may also ask users to share some location information to improve the service, but only with their consent.

-A privacy-first contact tracing platform is an indispensable path to success in fighting COVID19.
+A privacy-first exposure notifications platform is an indispensable path to success in fighting COVID19.

-Unblocking the fear of data breach will have a significant impact on the residents in the state of California, and beyond.
+Unblocking the fear of data breach will have a significant impact on global citizens and beyond.

 The feat of establishing this platform would be nothing short of miraculous given the uncontrollable nature of things today.
 The only way to win this war is to be more viral than the virus— let us deploy the platform faster than the virus spreads.